Chocolate Chip Cookies With Egg Yolks

 Variations

 There’s room for creativity with these cookies.
 Add some finely chopped nuts like walnuts or pecans for a little crunch.
 Or, if you’re a fan of dried fruits, stir through some dried cherries or cranberries.
+You could swap the chocolate chips too, for white chocolate or milk chocolate chips.

 Storing